shunxiangg/FED_EVA_website/README.md

 ### User Testing
 - Perform functional testing of the shopping cart, search feature, and user login system.
 - Conduct usability testing to ensure that the shopping experience is smooth and the gamification elements are intuitive.
+- Test the listing creation process and the process of placing offers and following sellers.

 ### Bug Fixes
-- index.html and browse,html nav-menu is different
+- Fix issues related to navigation inconsistencies (e.g., difference between `index.html` and `browse.html` nav menus).
+- Resolve problems with the real-time chat feature, ensuring messages are properly sent and received.

 ## Credits and References
 - Images and other media used in this project are sourced from various online archives and free resources.
-- Inspiration for the design and gamification features came from popular eCommerce platforms and gaming apps. (e.g. Shopee [https://shopee.sg/])
+- Inspiration for the design and gamification features came from popular eCommerce platforms and gaming apps. (e.g., Shopee [https://shopee.sg/])
 - Design [https://www.youtube.com/watch?v=OXGznpKZ_sA]
 - YT login/signup [https://www.youtube.com/@techmakersnocode] [https://www.youtube.com/@coding2go]
 - IG [https://www.instagram.com/web_development_legend/] [https://www.instagram.com/the_coding_wizard/]